Jarrah Forest: Management

 Vertebrate fauna play a key role in jarrah forest ecosystem processes including pollination, grazing and predation.
 The chuditch, quenda and common brushtail possums are three such species considered essential in the development of a sustainable restored forest ecosystem.
 To prevent population numbers of these species and other vertebrates from further declining an aerial fox baiting program was introduced forest-wide.

 Management practices carried out to ensure the persistence of hollow-using species include protecting old growth jarrah forest and keeping extensive areas of forest reserved from logging.
 In the sections of jarrah forest are available to timber harvesting, science-based prescriptions have been implemented delegating those trees that are to be retained.

 Protected areas

 12.86% of the ecoregion is in protected areas.
 Protected areas are managed for uses including recreation and conservation.
 There are many small areas of parkland, and larger protected areas include the Dryandra Woodland and the Perup Forest Ecology Centre.
 The Walpole Wilderness Area, which was established in 2004, includes several national parks that cover a portion of the southern Jarrah Forest and the Jarrah-Karri forest and shrublands to the south.
 Lane Poole Reserve is the largest reserve in the Northern Jarrah Forest.
 There are few large and secure reserves such as national parks and nature reserves in the northern jarrah region where the best forest occurs.
-Much of this region is under long-term mining leases for bauxite owned by Alcoa and Worsley who have actively resisted attempts to allow the WA government to create substantial and secure reserves.
+Much of this region is under long-term mining leases for bauxite owned by Alcoa and Worsley who have actively resisted attempts to allow the Western Australian Government to create substantial and secure reserves.